Graduation & Licensure

 - Satisfaction of financial obligations with the Finance Office.

 - All items returned to the library.

 - Submission of completed form to the Registrar.

-The exit survey will be placed in your student box during your last term; if you do not receive, please contact Meera Hoffman, Director of Continuing Education and Institutional Effectiveness, or the registrar.
+The exit survey will be placed in your student box during your final term; if you do not receive, please contact Cara Edmond, Director of Continuing Education and Institutional Effectiveness, or the registrar.

 The graduation ceremony is held annually in September.
 If a student intends to graduate within the same calendar year as the ceremony, they may walk and be recognized provided the application for degree and graduation fee have been submitted.
 For more information contact Julia Aziz, Director of Student and Career Services, 512-492-3024.

 Upon successful completion of all graduation requirements as verified by the registrar, diplomas will be released to graduates usually within two weeks of their graduation date.
 Graduates will receive notification that diplomas are available via email.

 For any reason that a duplicate diploma is needed, the Replacement Diploma Request form must be completed and submitted with the appropriate fee as listed.
 Please note that due to changes is staffing, signatures may not match those on your original diploma.